fuxlud/Modularized_iOS_App/README.md

 # Modulazied iOS App Tamplate

+A demo for trying out new APIs and iOS ideas.
-A demo project showcasing the setup of the SwiftUI app with modularized Clean Architecture.
+This project showcases the setup of a SwiftUI app with modularized Clean Architecture.
-Can be used as a starting point for a project.
+It can be used as a starting point for a project.
+Simply delete unneeded targets/packages and rename entities as needed.

 ## Key features